Womenโs Health

 Advancements in surgery

-While this is a sound option for many women, Dr. Park says early research suggests there may be benefits to removing the fallopian tubes altogether.
+While tubal ligation is a sound option for many women, Dr. Park says early research suggests there may be benefits to removing the fallopian tubes altogether.

 As women age, their bodies experience changes beyond reduced fertility when it comes to the way they practice and enjoy sex.